dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-ide/ide-beta.md

 **Keyboard shortcuts**

 There are default keyboard shortcuts that can help make development more productive and easier for everyone.
-Press Fn-F1 to view a list of all of them..
+Press Fn-F1 to view a list of all of them.

 **Multiple selections**